 \subsection{Direct solution of the HSS inner problem}

-Here, we provide numerical results that demonstrate the behaviour prescribed by Theorems \ref{cor:shifted HSS preconditioning} and \ref{cor:shifted HSS preconditioning primal}.
-This is done by using a Krylov method to solve the mixed and primal problems (FGMRES in this instance), using the preconditioners in Definitions \ref{def:shifted HSS preconditioning mixed} and \ref{def:primal shifted HSS}, respectively.
+Here, we provide numerical results that demonstrate the behaviour prescribed by {Corollaries} \ref{cor:shifted HSS preconditioning primal} and \ref{cor:shifted HSS preconditioning}.
+This is done by using an iterative method to solve the mixed and primal problems (Richardson or FGMRES iterations), using the preconditioners in Definitions \ref{def:primal shifted HSS} and \ref{def:shifted HSS preconditioning mixed}, respectively.
 In both cases, the linear system arising in each HSS iteration is solved using a direct solver \cite{MUMPS:1,MUMPS:2}.
 We use FGMRES as the outer Krylov method despite the preconditioner being constant to be consistent with the results in the next section where we use GMRES in the multigrid approximation of the HSS operator, requiring the use of a flexible outer method.

-The results for the primal system are shown in Table \ref{tab:primal:hss-direct-its}, and the results for the mixed system are shown in Table \ref{tab:mixed:hss-direct-its}.
+The results for the primal system are shown in Tables \ref{tab:primal:hss-direct-its-richardson} and \ref{tab:primal:hss-direct-its}, and the results for the mixed system are shown in Tables \ref{tab:mixed:hss-direct-its-richardson} and \ref{tab:mixed:hss-direct-its}.
 The tables show the number of outer iterations required to reach the required relative tolerance \emph{versus} $k$, with $\ceil{k^\theta}$ inner HSS iterations in the preconditioners, for $\theta\in \{1/2,1,3/2\}$ (equivalently $m\in \{\ceil{k^{-1/2}}, 1, \ceil{k^{1/2}}\}$).
-We observe the prescribed $k$ independence in outer Krylov iterations when $\theta=1$.
+We observe the prescribed $k$ independence in the outer iterations when $\theta=1$.
 For $\theta=1/2$, the required number of iterations grows with $k$, whilst for $\theta=3/2$, the required number of iterations reduces as $k$ increases.
 This demonstrates that our requirement of scaling the inner iterations in proportion to $k$ is necessary and sufficient, as expected.
 The slight decline in the number of iterations for $\theta=1$ with increasing $k$ is expected because the Bernoulli estimate is only sharp in the limit $k\to \infty$.